-Why Konya is the best place to watch the Whirling Dervish in 2024
+Why Konya is the best place to watch the Whirling Dervish

 Here’s all you need to know about the Whirling Dervish and why Konya is the best place to watch the sacred sama ceremony they perform every week on Saturday.